psf/requests/docs/user/intro.rst

 #.
 Complex is better than complicated.
 #.
 Readability counts.

-All contributions to Tablib should keep these important rules in mind.
+All contributions to Requests should keep these important rules in mind.

 ISC License